hei-synd-aml/lab-0-TutoPoetry/README.md

 If you installed Python via the Microsoft Store, replace `py` with `python` in the command above.

-Add Poetry to your PATH (on Windows add `APPDATA%\Python\Scripts` to the PATH environment variable).
+Add Poetry to your PATH (on Windows add `%APPDATA%\Python\Scripts` to the PATH environment variable).
 See the image below:
 ![win env](./img/Env_variables.png "Environment Variables - Windows")

 #### Linux, macOS, Windows (WSL)